percona/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).

    Currently, the option only works for local backups.

+.. option:: --version

+   This option prints |xtrabackup| version and exits.